diequies/100daysofdata/README.md

 ---

+### **Day 30 of #100DaysOfData Challenge**

+As I am still on holidays, my time for data science is reserved to **Omdena**'s project.
+If I can I will try to progress in other areas as well.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today was quite challenging to keep up with the feedback to our initial data sets generated.
+Organize the sub-tasks, give the feedback to the appropriate people takes most of the time.
+But actualy is the best way forwards, with this organization the team is confident to work in the same direction and the progress is better.

+---

 ### **Day 23 to 29 of #100DaysOfData Challenge**

 I have been on holidays from day 23 and I will still be until the day 39.
 But I kept doing at least something related to Data Science all these days, I have been working mainly in **Omdena**'s project to keep up with my commitment.